PROJECT MANAGEMENT PROCESSES – WHAT ARE THEY?

-The Project Management Institute (PMI) has made it one of their prerogatives to refine the project management process into a science.
-Consequently, the project process set out in the PMI’s PMBOK Guide has become the standard procedure for organising projects.
+The Project Management Institute (PMI) has made it one of their aims to refine the project management process into a science.
+Consequently, the project process set out in the PMI’s PMBOK Guide has become the standard procedure for organising projects in many industries.

 What is the PMBOK Guide?